 Alamance County Government's resources and services are funded through several different revenue streams.
-In fiscal year 2019-20, the county collected general fund revenues of \$173,893,913 with the majority received through property and sales and use taxes which makes up almost 75% of total revenue.
+In Fiscal Year 2021-22, the county collected General Fund revenues of \$196,657,857 with the majority received through property and sales and use taxes which makes up 75% of total revenue.

-The County's property tax rate has increased from .59 cents in 2019 to .67 per \$100 valuation for fiscal year 2019-20 to fund the capital plan and future bonded debt service payments.
+The County's property tax rate was adopted at .66 per \$100 valuation for Fiscal Year 2021-22 to maintain County operations.
 Other sources of revenue include grants, fees for service, and other various revenue streams.